TylerTemp/SaintsField/README.md

 For callback (functions, fields, properties):

-*   (Optional) `EMode editorMode=EMode.Edit | EMode.Play`
+*   (Optional) `EMode editorMode`

-    Condition: if it should be in edit mode or play mode for Editor.
+    Condition: if it should be in edit mode, play mode for Editor or in some prefab stage.
 By default, (omitting this parameter) it does not check the mode at all.

+    See `Misc` - `EMode` for more information.

 *   `object by...`